Undergraduate BSc (Hons)

 Physiotherapy is a science-based profession and takes a 'whole person' approach to health and wellbeing.
 Physiotherapists help people affected by injury, illness, and/or disability to maximize their potential to return to or maintain function(s).
 To do this, we use approaches such as movement/exercise, manual therapy/handling, technologies, education, and behavior change techniques.

-This degree, accredited by the Chartered Society of Physiotherapy, equips you with the knowledge and skills required by physiotherapists to provide evidence-based healthcare.
+This degree, accredited by the Chartered Society of Physiotherapy (CSP) and approved by the Health and Care Professions Council (HCPC), equips you with the knowledge and skills required by physiotherapists to provide evidence-based health care.
 Our physiotherapy graduates have excellent problem-solving skills.
 They are technically proficient, professionally aware, and, as such, move seamlessly into graduate practice.
 In short, they are very employable.
 The course benefits from dedicated and innovative teaching staff operating from purpose-built, state-of-the-art technical and learning facilities.
-Upon graduation, you are eligible to become a member of the Chartered Society of Physiotherapy and apply to be placed on the Health and Care Professions Council's (HCPC) Register of Physiotherapists.
-This part-time course is delivered alongside the Physiotherapist Degree Apprenticeship

-We are delighted to have a set number of places sponsored by the Professional Footballers Association (PFA) which are solely for PFA members Find out more about our relationship with the PFA here.
+We are delighted to have a set number of places sponsored by the Professional Footballers Association (PFA) which are solely for PFA members Find out more about our relationship with the PFA

 You will:

-• Benefit from passionate and expert teaching staff including clinical specialists, physiotherapy researchers and private practitioners
+• Benefit from passionate and expert teaching staff including clinical specialists, physiotherapy researchers and private practitioners.

-• Develop theoretical and practical skills in our cutting-edge facilities
+• Develop theoretical and practical skills in our cutting-edge facilities.

-• Undertake a range of hands-on placement opportunities which reflect the breadth of Physiotherapy provision
+• Undertake a range of hands-on placement opportunities which reflect the breadth of Physiotherapy provision.

 Placement